gregs1104/pgbench-tools/README.md

 Regarding compatibility with 9.6 and higher, since the syntax for random changed, you can find all the necessary tests in the subfolder test-9.6/ located in the tests/ directory.
-Be sure to check the name of de directory in the config script for your version of Postgres.
+Be sure to check the name of the directory in the config script for your version of Postgres.

 The default test directory scripts is `TESTDIR="tests/tests-9.6"`